 Deadlines at Priority Dates

-There are three primary dates by which first-year students can apply for both admissions and financial aid.
+There are three primary dates by which first-year students apply for both admission and financial aid.

 |Early Action 1||Nov.
 1||Dec.
 15|

 |Early Action 2||Dec.
 1||Jan 25|

 |Regular Decision||Jan.
 15||April 1|

 You have until May 1, the National Candidates Reply Date, to decide.
 Conservatory applicants can apply for either the Early Action 1 or Regular Decision.
 Learn more about Conservatory admissions and auditions.

 |Early Action 2||Dec.
 8||Feb.
 15|

 Note: If you miss the financial aid priority deadline associated with your admission application, you may apply under any subsequent financial aid priority deadline.
 (Lawrence University sends financial aid awards only to admitted students.)